leandroroser/prettyparser/README.md

 ## Example: processing a folder with multiple TXT files
 Let's assume that the previous output isn't good enough and needs additional corrections.
-A quicker way for testing additional corrections can be implemented just using the previous TXT output
+A quicker way for testing additional corrections can be implemented just using the previous TXT output:

 ```Python
 directory = "./BOOKS/TXT"